Pazari-io/Smart-Contracts/contracts/PaymentRouter/PaymentRouter.md

+# Payment contract v0.1.1
-@title PaymentRouter Version 0.1.0
+## Version 0.1.0

-@dev This contract takes in ERC20 tokens, splits them, and routes them to their recipients.
+This contract takes in ERC20 tokens, splits them, and routes them to their recipients.
 It extracts a "route tax" before routing payment to recipients, which is used to fund the platform.

 This contract's design was inspired by OpenZeppelin's PaymentSplitter contract, but does not resemble that